omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 g(x + y)
 ```

 For a promise we get the expression it corresponds to in the `code` field, the environment it belongs to in the `env` field, whether it has been evaluated yet in the `evaled` field, and if it has been evaluated the corresponding value is in the `value` field.
-In the two different calls to `g` we see that the `code` is the same but the environment is different.
-In the first call, where we use the default values for parameter `z`, the environment is the `f` closure and in the second, where we call `g` with an expression from the global environment, the promise environment is also the global environment.
+In the two different calls to `g`, we see that the `code` is the same, but the environment is different.
+In the first call, where we use the default values for parameter `z`, the environment is the `f` closure, and in the second, where we call `g` with an expression from the global environment, the promise environment is also the global environment.

 We can see the difference between when a promise has been evaluated and before it is in the following example: